Novak Djokovic will no longer hold No. 1 ranking after loss in Dubai

 In a recent BBC interview, he clarified his stance on vaccines.

-“I was never against vaccination,” Djokovic said.
-“I understand that globally, everyone is trying to put a big effort into handling this virus … but I’ve always represented and always supported the freedom to choose what you put into your body, and for me that is essential.”
+“I was never against vaccination,” he said.
+“I understand that, globally, everyone is trying to put a big effort into handling this virus. … But I’ve always represented and always supported the freedom to choose what you put into your body, and for me that is essential.”

 It’s a belief that has come at a cost.
-Nadal’s victory in Australia broke what had been a tie with Djokovic and Federer for most career Grand Slam men’s singles championships, and Djokovic is prepared to miss other Grand Slam tournaments if vaccination requirements force him to do so.
+Nadal’s victory in Australia broke what had been a tie with Djokovic and Federer for the most Grand Slam men’s singles championships, and Djokovic is prepared to miss other Grand Slam events if vaccination requirements force him to do so.